roaringskyinc/api-docs/source/index.html.md

 # Introduction

-Welcome to the **nutricloud**&copy; API!
+Welcome to the **Dine On Campus**&reg; API!
 You can use the API to access events, special offers, locations, and menus.
 We'll be adding more in the near future.

 You can view code examples in the dark area to the right.